 If you’re interested in visiting the areas affected by Hurricane Katrina and the revitalization of those areas since the storm came through the city, then consider our Hurricane Katrina self-guided tour.

 Our tour is set up in such a way that it can be done in 2-3 hours by car and 5 hours by bike.
 There are 15 stops that cover everything from the Presbytere (which holds a permanent exhibit dedicated to Hurricane Katrina) to St. Claude Ave.

 Be sure to check out our other self-guided tours of New Orleans.

-Check out our post on 16 Things to do in New Orleans at Night for even more ideas.
+We’ve listed several more activities here, but there are plenty more so check our post on Things to Do in New Orleans at Night for even more ideas.

 Located on St. Peter Street in the French Quarter, Preservation Hall is dedicated to bringing audiences authentic, traditional New Orleans Jazz music in an acoustic performing space.
 There are plenty of opportunities to catch a jazz show this month, check out the calendar to get tickets to a show.

 Read our post on Preservation Hall for more information on tickets and schedule.